SNOW WHITES

 from Moscow

-based in Limassol
+photographed in Limassol

 ‘My little house has turned out to be surrounded by an alien atmosphere, ideology, ideas, and people.
 I never thought I would feel like a stranger among my own people, but it’s happened.’